Visiting the Korean DMZ: What It’s Really Like at the Border of North and South Korea

 Bridge of Freedom

-At the front of the bridge stands the Mangbaedan Memorial Altar, where displaced North Koreans pay respect to their beloved family members back home, whom they have not been able to see since the demarcation decades ago.
-Twice a year — on New Year’s Day and Mid-Autumn Festival — they would come to the altar to perform ancestral rites.
+At the entrance to the bridge stands the Mangbaedan Memorial Altar, where displaced North Koreans pay tribute to family members they have not been able to see since the peninsula was divided.

 The Third Tunnel

-Wearing a safety helmet, you will walk down a portion of the tunnel and back (about 250 metres each way).
 The walk was more tiring than I expected.
-Some parts were very steep while some others required us to crouch down a little.
-And with all the participants crammed in the tunnel, it felt somewhat stuffy and claustrophobic.
+Some sections were quite steep, while others required us to crouch slightly.
+With everyone packed into the narrow tunnel, it also felt rather stuffy and claustrophobic.

-If you have back problems or fear of confined spaces, you might want to sit this one out.
-It’s also not suitable for pregnant travelers or those with serious medical conditions.
+If you have back problems or are uncomfortable in confined spaces, you may want to skip this part of the tour.
+It’s also not recommended for pregnant travelers or those with serious medical conditions.

 DMZ Theater & Exhibition Hall